-The providing amount of the Control of the
+The provided and the state of the s

 TOO SEE THE STATE OF THE PARTY OF THE SECOND SECOND

 Twitter - @natonlinesafety

 Facebook - /NationalOnlineSafety

 Snapchat is a photo sharing app for mobile phones and tablets.
 The app allows users to share images, videos and chat with friends.
 Users can share images and videos directly to specific friends, or through a 'story' shared with their entire friend list, which documents the previous 24 hours.
 In a study, Snapchat was ranked the 4th most negative app in terms of having an impact on young people's health and wellbeing, with children feeling that they can use the app Snapchat to "make you look pretty."